MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/creating-offers.md

 1. If you need to remove documents marked as non-required, you can do so.

-1. Once all the offer data placeholders are populated, you can click **Save** to save a draft of the offer.
+1. When all the offer data placeholders are populated, click **Save** to save a draft of the offer.

 >[!NOTE]
 > After a draft is saved, you can delete the draft version of the offer or select a new package template, if necessary.